Ironclads (film): Plot

 That same night, Lt.
 Guilford interrogates Betty, who denies being a spy based on an intercepted letter to her from Lt.
 Smith.
 She is informed then of Smith's death aboard Congress.
 When informed that her fate is the gallows if she does not cooperate, she hopes for the courtesy and respect shown an executed spy the day before (whose hanging she witnessed).
 Lt.
 Guilford rebuffs her, showing his contempt for her treason when compared to the bravery of the hanged soldier who was honorably fighting for his side.

-During the night, Monitor sails in between the burning Congress and Virginia to protect USS Minnesota, which has run aground and is defenseless until high tide returns the next day.
+During the night, USS Monitor sails in between the burning Congress and Virginia to protect USS Minnesota, which has run aground and is defenseless until high tide returns the next day.
 Only the low tide has prevented Virginia from finishing off Minnesota immediately.
 Captain Van Brunt (Joel Abel) delivers orders to Captain John Worden (Andy Park) of Monitor, along with Leslie Harmon, who has volunteered his service as a pilot.
-Worden makes Harmon, familiar with Hampton Roads and CSS Virginia, midshipman on the spot.
+Worden makes Harmon, familiar with Hampton Roads and Virginia, midshipman on the spot.

 The morning of the second day of battle, Jones sights Monitor and describes her as "the test we face."
 Worden does his best to engage Virginia as far from Minnesota as he can, aided by Monitor's shallower draft, greater maneuverability, and the damage sustained by Virginia the previous day.
 As the two ships exchange fire, Virginia runs aground, but is able to pull free.
 Jones attempts to ram the Monitor but fails to do significant damage; Worden orders a return ramming attempt, but is blinded when a shell from Virginia strikes Monitor's pilot house.
 Monitor withdraws, having delayed Virginia from sinking Minnesota.
 In view of the damage to Virginia, the exhaustion of his crew, and the falling tide, Jones also decides to retire back to port.

 Both sides claim victory, although the Monitor saved the rest of the blockade from destruction.
 Her designer, John Ericsson (Fritz Weaver), has an argument with Secretary of the Navy Gideon Welles (Conrad McLaren) over the use of insufficient powder in Monitor's guns to sink Virginia: Welles's officers respond that it was a calculated decision to prevent the guns from exploding and protect the lives of the crew.

 Back at Gosport, Lt.
 Guilford is pleased to release Betty, informing her that she saved Virginia based on a report by Lt.
 Jones.
 Demonstrating Southern chivalry, he was pleased to not have to hang her.
 In reality, Lt.
 Jones used Betty's confession the day before to send false intelligence to the Union, which resulted in the lesser powder charges used by Monitor.
 Lt.
-Jones tells Betty that he couldn't bear to see her hang, but that he can never be with her again due to her treasonous actions.
+Jones tells Betty that he could not bear to see her hang, but that he can never be with her again due to her treasonous actions.
 She is sent north, forever marked as a traitor to her family, friends, and fellow Virginians.